ecsc00/t3-kubed-application/README.md

 Tools used:
-1.Trello - Project board
+1. Trello - Project board
-2.CircleCi - CICD pipeline
+2. CircleCi - CICD pipeline
-3.Github - Repository for maintaining the code
+3. Github - Repository for maintaining the code
-4.Cloud - AWS
+4. Cloud - AWS
-5.Containarization - Docker
+5. Containarization - Docker
-6.Cluster - Kubernetes
+6. Cluster - Kubernetes
-7.Infrastructure as code - Terraform
+7. Infrastructure as code - Terraform
-8.Automation Testing - Cypress
+8. Automation Testing - Cypress

 The t3-kubed-infrastructure https://github.com/t3-kubed/t3-kubed-infrastructure contains the terraform files for spinning up the AWS infrastructure
 This will be executed as the pipeline in the CircleCI and the infrastructure will be created once the pipeline get completed.